 In order to get a CEO’s attention, advice has to be short, quick and to the point.
 To be implemented by the whole team it has to engage hearts and minds.
 Teams have limited resources – time, energy, attention, money and staff.
 If you want your strategy to get implemented, it’s time to try some new techniques that appeal to busy people of all ages – it’s time to think Visual!

-Business Model Generation
+New Business Model Generation

 A new book called Business Model Generation by Alexander Osterwalder et al and is based on a website of the same name and is a terrific place to start your visual learning journey.
-There is even an ipad application coming soon too to make these models even easier use!
+There is even an iPad application coming soon too to make these models even easier use!

 The book provides a set of useful tools for developing strategy, opportunities and new business models including ideas for canvas, patterns, design, strategy and process.